“Frank, that doesn’t even make sense!” ~ Sheriff Martin to Mayor Stahl, which pretty much sums up this film

 Ghost Shark doesn’t even seem mad anymore, he’s just hell bent on killing everybody and I don’t really blame him.
 Murder never looked so fun and nobody is exempt.
 Eventually the towns people realise what they have on their hands (duh) and Mayor Stahl (Johnson) who’s very shouty, goes out on a boat with Sheriff Martin (Murphy).
 He has A. Plan but you can guess how well that turns out.

-Meanwhile, Ava and Blaise meet the museum curator who’s strangely creepy but informative and they find out a little more about the ancient curse on the cave (I think, honestly I tuned out a lot towards the end).
+Meanwhile, Ava and Blaise meet an eccentric museum curator who’s creepy beyond words but also informative – and they find out about an ancient curse placed on the glowing cave (I think, honestly I tuned out a lot towards the end).
 They then team up with Sean Connery, a mysterious local fisherman, who’s also a drunk and rumoured to have killed his wife.

 He tells the kids some more about the cave and they work out what they have to do to destroy Ghost Shark.
 There’s a big bad showdown at the end and someone wins.